 Scoliosis is often subtle in children and if left untreated, can get worse with growth.
 The result can be an uncomfortable lean and could compact internal organs.

 Ask your pediatrician to look for a spine curvature, especially if you have a family history.
-A scoliosis screening is simple and painless.
+A scoliosis screening is simple and painless at any age.